99003552/Profile/Readme.md

 A).
 Student Management System

-Student management system is a boiler plate code to manage the student details like adding,removing,updating which was written in C#.
+Student management system is a mini project to manage the student details like adding,removing,updating which was written in C#.

 Link:[https://github.com/99003552/CSHARP\_DAY4\_ACTIVITY4](https://github.com/99003552/CSHARP_DAY4_ACTIVITY4)

 B).
 Shopping Cart

-Shopping Cart is also a boiler plate code to manage the products in to the cart of the customer by authorizing and displaying the cart and adding details to the cart.
+Shopping Cart is also a mini project to manage the products in to the cart of the customer by authorizing and displaying the cart and adding details to the cart.

 Link: [https://github.com/99003552/CSHARP\_DAY3\_ACTIVITY1](https://github.com/99003552/CSHARP_DAY3_ACTIVITY1)

 c).
 ABC logistics:

-A boiler plate code for logistics based on the transportation.
+A prototype for logistics based on the transportation.

 Link:[https://github.com/99003552/CSHARP\_DAY4\_ACTIVITY1/tree/master/ABCLogistics](https://github.com/99003552/CSHARP_DAY4_ACTIVITY1/tree/master/ABCLogistics)